iterative/dvc.org/static/docs/commands-reference/import.md

               wget https://example.com/path/to/data.csv -O data.csv
 ```

-Both methods generate a DVC file with an external dependency.
-The `dvc import`
+Both methods generate a DVC file with an external dependency, and they perform
-command saves the user from using the command to copy files from each of the
+a roughly equivalent result.
+The `dvc import` command saves the user from using
+the command to copy files from each of the remote storage schemes, and from
-remote storage schemes, and from having to install CLI tools for each service.
+having to install CLI tools for each service.

 When DVC inspects a DVC file, one step is inspecting the dependencies to see if
 any have changed.
 A changed dependency will appear in the `dvc status` report,